 - Sand & water color: White sand and clear turquoise water

-- Known for: In Plage de Petit Havre, green iguanas are frequently seen in the water.
+- Known for: In Plage de Petit Havre, green iguanas are frequently seen in the water, and surfers just outside of the protected cove

-- Facilities: public restroom, shower (attached to a tree) and a few huts along with a restaurant/bar.
+- Facilities: public restrooms, showers, and a few huts with restaurants/bars

 - Lifeguard: none